ZAF07/go-basics/composition/README.md

 func main() {
     c := Car{}
-    c.Method() // Accessing the Method of the embedded Wheel struct }
+    c.GetColor() // Accessing the Method of the embedded Wheel struct }
 ```